-- Passive smoking is also hazardous and can cause innocent people to suffer consequences because of others’ bad habits.
-Second-hand smoke causes approximately 7300 lung cancer deaths and 34000 heart related diseases every year.
+- Passive smoking is also hazardous and can cause innocent people to suffer consequences from others’ bad habits.
+Second-hand smoke causes approximately 7300 lung cancer deaths and 34000 heart-related diseases every year.
 Out of the 20 million reported deaths because of smoking since 1964, 2.5 million are victims of second-hand smoke.

 - Smokeless tobacco products are meant to be kept inside one’s cheek or amidst the cheek and gum.
 It exposes its consumer to as many as 28 different types of cancers due to the presence of over 30 carcinogens in the smokeless form.
 Hence, the tobacco that many chews regularly can actually bite on their future by nurturing mouth cancer, esophagus cancer, and other cancers such as the ones related to the pancreas.

-- Regular users of smokeless tobacco are exposed to a 75% percent chance of developing a health condition called Leukoplakia, an initial oral cancer indicator.
+- Regular smokeless tobacco users are exposed to a 75% chance of developing a health condition called Leukoplakia, an initial oral cancer indicator.
 In this scenario, one might witness white patches on their cheeks, gums, or tongue.

 Despite all the irreversible health consequences and awareness, the demand for tobacco doesn’t seem to take a considerable hit if we consider the overall picture:

 - Smokeless tobacco is a proven cause of oral cancer, still hasn’t been capped from the markets, given its enormous demand.
-The number of smokeless tobacco users stands at 10 million in only the US, out of which 3 million are below the age of mere 21.
+The number of smokeless tobacco users stands at 10 million in only the US; 3 million are below a mere 21.